-Lindsey Parry is no stranger to travelling.
+Lindsey is no stranger to travelling.
 Born in Scotland, she has lived in London, Dubai and Australia, before making Abu Dhabi her home in 2013.
-She shares her experiences of life in Abu Dhabi, and offers insightful information about how to make the most of living there.
-Her blog, Arabian Notes, is an incredibly useful resource for anyone moving to Abu Dhabi, and make sure to follow her on Twitter too.
+She shares her experiences of life in Abu Dhabi and offers insightful information about how to make the most of living there.
+Her blog, Arabian Notes, is an incredibly useful resource for anyone moving to Abu Dhabi, and make sure to follow her on X (formerly known as Twitter) too.

 Q: Where are you originally from?